-Accommodation: all choices fall into the comfortable 3* range, with an emphasis where possible on the ‘boutique-style’, and are en-suite and air-conditioned with pools.
+Accommodation: all choices fall into the comfortable, boutique-style 3* range and are en-suite and air-conditioned with pools.
 We have posted a selection of sample accommodation on the lefthand hotel tab but please note that as we try and avoid the larger hotels, availability, in high season particularly, means we use several options in each destination.

 Activities: note that no activities are compulsory and that any offered can be tailored for various fitness levels or alternatives suggested.

 Further info: more details and photos of our ‘Ruined Cities and Tropical Islands’ tour here.